London to Amsterdam via the Stena Line ferry

 1. London to Harwich by train

 There is no check-in, just board the train any time before it leaves.
-The departure board will tell you which platform it leaves from, staff will let you through the automatic ticket gates when you show your Stena Line e-ticket.
+The departure board will tell you which platform it leaves from, staff will let you through the ticket gates if you show your Stena Line e-ticket.
 The Stena e-ticket is all you need for this train journey.

 The train is air-conditioned with free WiFi & toilets.
 There are no reserved seats, you sit where you like, you'll have no problem finding a seat.
 Luggage goes on the racks or simply on the floor.
 It's just 82 minutes to Harwich, you can also board the train at Stratford, Shenfield, Chelmsford, Colchester & Manningtree.